ArctosDB/documentation-wiki/_how_to/How-to-Create-your-Arctos-Team-Users-and-Operators.markdown

 * Enter your First, Middle (if applicable, initial ok), and Last names in the appropriate fields
 * Enter your Affiliation (name of your institution)
 * Enter a valid email address.
-This is important because you cannot be invited as an Operator without a valid email address
+This is important because you cannot be invited as an Operator without a valid email address (Please see TACC Troubleshooting and Tips below)
 * Select the "Create an Account" button and you are done.

 ### User's step 2: Log into Arctos using the TACC log in button and credentials.